ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Containerization

 The most common way of explaining the role of containers in the DevOps context is to consider where the name originated: from shipping containers.
 Prior to the standardization of shipping containers, if you wantedto transport goods across the ocean, you would package your cargo in a variety of forms ranging from placing it on pallets, storing it in boxes or barrels, or simply wrapping it in cloth.
-Loading and unloading goods that arrived packaged in all these different ways was inefficient and error- prone, mainly because There'sno single kind of crane or wheelbarrow that could effectively move all of the cargo.
+Loading and unloading goods that arrived packaged in all these different ways was inefficient and error- prone, mainly because There's no single kind of crane or wheelbarrow that could effectively move all of the cargo.

 Compare that haphazard approach to deploying a standardized shipping container where the boat and port operator can work with a single form factor, using standardized equipment and shippers and a single, flexible form of packaging for all of their goods.
 Historically, the usage of standardized shipping containers unlocked a paradigm shift that reduced costs of global shipping by orders of magnitude.
 Packaging software in a standardized container that can be run on any system in the same way provides an analogous advancement in capability and efficiency.